-The appointment of any additional Director is made as and when it is deemed necessary by the existing Board upon recommendation from the NRC.
+As part of the Fit and Proper Policy adopted in June 2022, the appointment of any additional Director is made as and when it is deemed necessary by the existing Board upon recommendation from the NRC.
 All nominees and candidates to the Board are first considered by the NRC taking into consideration, inter-alia, the competency, knowledge, expertise and experience, professionalism, integrity, time commitment of the candidates, including, where appropriate, the criteria on assessing the independence of candidates' appointment as Independent Non-Executive Directors.